alexandonian/ganocracy/gan_training/README.md

 conda activate netd
 ```

+In that case, you can skip directly to "Starting the Jupyter Notebook".
 Otherwise, continue reading for instructions on how to get set up to run this notebook.

 ### Requirements:
 - Python 3.6 or greater.